thomasabishop/eolas/Software_Engineering/The_Pragmatic_Programmer_1999.md

 ---
+categories:
+  - Software Engineering
 tags:
-  - Software_Engineering
-  - publication
+  - resources
 ---

 ## General

 ### Meyer's Uniform Access Principle

- >
 > All services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation

 This is a clear recommendation for using getters and setters with classes.
 You should not see method calls outside of the class, they should appear as properties of the object.

 ## Don't Repeat Yourself

- >
 > Every piece of knowledge must have a single, unambiguous, authoritative representation within a system

 ## The Principle of Orthogonality